Porgy and Bess (1950 album)

 This album is a 1950 recording of selections from George Gershwin's opera Porgy and Bess, sung by the noted opera stars Robert Merrill and Risë Stevens.
-The album featured no black singers at all, even though the opera was written for a mostly African-American cast (the whites in the opera speak, but do not sing).
+The album features no black singers at all, even though the opera was written for a mostly African-American cast (the whites in the opera speak, but do not sing).
 It was recorded by RCA Victor on September 12 and September 13, 1950.
 The album was originally released on one twelve-inch 331/3 rpm LP with the catalog number LM 1124.